-Chapter 6: Conclusion
+6. Conclusion

-The purpose of this project was to design a bicycle helmet that enhanced safety through the use of Internet of Things technology.
-Our initial research determined bicycling was the most untapped market for smart wearable helmets and that continuously updating sensors could detect the most common injuries in that market.
-We then researched and ordered parts based on their usefulness and size.
-Force-sensors and accelerometers served to identify and measure the majority of head injuries while biking.
+The purpose of this project was to design a bicycle helmet that enhanced safety through the use of Internet-of-Things technology.
+Our initial research determined bicycling was an untapped market for smart wearable helmets and that continuously updating sensors could detect the most common injuries in that market.
+Force-position sensors and an accelerometer served to identify and measure head injuries while biking.
 We used CAD simulations to approximate the stress the helmet could take with those parts in mind.
 Finally, we created an application that could be updated modularly to include a wide variety of smart bicycle safety equipment.

 Improvements to the parts and code will help the product reach its full potential as indispensable cycling safety equipment.